Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 **External Wallet**: A third party APP running on the same device that uses Fermat as a backend for different reasons.
 For example to benefit from its infrastructure to interface crypto networks, transporting data through its p2p network, or storing data on the end user's _Private Device Network_.

 <br>
-Several tools were designed with the purpose of enabling the development of new wallets, an their distribution.
+Several tools were designed with the purpose of enabling the development of new wallets, and their distribution.

 **Wallet Factory**: Is a built-in functionality that enables the development of reference and niche wallets.